 These financial statements reflect both accrual and budgetary accounting transactions.
-Under the accrual method of accounting, revenues are recognized when earned and expenses are recognized as incurred, without regard to receipt or payment of cash.
+Under the accrual method of accounting, revenues are recognized when earned and expenses are recognized as incurred without regard to receipt or payment of cash.
 Budgetary accounting is designed to recognize the obligation of funds according to legal requirements.
 Budgetary accounting is essential for compliance with legal constraints and controls over the use of federal funds.

-These financial statements have been prepared from the books and reports of NTSB in accordance with U.S. generally accepted accounting principles (GAAP) for the federal government and the Office of Management and Budget (OMB) Circular A-136.
+These financial statements have been prepared from the books and reports of the NTSB in accordance with US GAAPs for the federal government and OMB Circular A-136.